skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

 Suppose we replaced 1 % of the As with P.
 The effect of this doping/alloying on the thermal transport can be modelled approximately* by changing the average mass and mass variance at the anion site.
-The appropriate `--mass` and `--mass-variances` tags to input this into Phono3py can be generated with `phono3py-isotopes` using the `--site-average` flag.
+The appropriate `--mass` and `--mass-variances` tags to input this into Phono3py can be generated with `phono3py-isotopes` using the `--site-average` option.

 ```bash
 $ phono3py-isotopes Ga, As P --site-average --site-occupation="1.0, 0.99 0.01"
 ```

-The comma in the list of atomic symbols delineates atoms at the two atomic sites.
+The comma in the list of atomic symbols delineates atoms at the two atomic sites - Site 1 has Ga, and Site 2 has a mix of As and P.
 A corresponding list of site occupation fractions is also set with the `--site-occupation` parameter.
-Note that `phono3py-isotopes` automatically includes the natural isotopic mass variation when calculating the average masses and mass variance for the mixed sites.
+Note that `phono3py-isotopes` also includes the natural isotopic mass variation when calculating the average mass and mass variance for mixed sites.

 Running the command above produces the following output: